arduino-spi

 Mega53515052

-The hardware SS pin is used when using Arduino as a slave.
-If using Arduino as a master, we can use any pin as SS, or several if we have multiple slaves.
+The hardware SS pin is used when using Arduino as a follower.
+When using Arduino as a master, we can use any pin as SS, or several if we have multiple followers.

-Connecting the SPI bus is straightforward.
-The main challenge will be finding the function of each pin in the device we want to connect since not all manufacturers use the same designation for the pins that participate in the SPI bus.
+Connecting the SPI bus is simple.
+Almost the biggest difficulty will be finding the function of each pin on the device we want to connect, because not all manufacturers use the same designation for the pins that participate in the SPI bus.

-To make it easier for you, the following table shows some of the common pins we will find in SPI devices with designations you might encounter depending on the manufacturer.
-The ones marked in red are power, in yellow are the SPI-specific pins, and in blue are other pins that frequently appear in SPI devices, although they are not part of the SPI bus.
+To make it easier for you, the following table shows some of the common pins you will find on SPI devices with designations you may encounter depending on the manufacturer.
+Those marked in red are power, in yellow are the SPI bus itself, and in blue are other pins that frequently appear on SPI devices, although they are not part of the SPI bus.

 NameAliasPin (on Arduino Uno or Nano)Description